On this page:

 Astrovirus primarily infects infants and young children, but adults may also be infected.
 This virus causes vomiting and watery diarrhea.
 Symptoms usually appear 3 to 4 days after exposure and last 2 to 7 days.
 The symptoms are milder than the symptoms of norovirus or rotavirus infections.
 Infections occur year-round, but the virus is most active during the winter months.

 Viral gastroenteritis is often mistakenly called “stomach flu,” but it is not caused by the influenza virus.
 Some forms of gastroenteritis are caused by bacteria or parasites rather than viruses.
-For information about bacterial infections, see the Foodborne Illnesses fact sheet from the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
+More information about bacterial infections is provided in the NIDDK health topic, Foodborne Illnesses fact sheet from the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).

 How is viral gastroenteritis transmitted?